catuhana/caddy-builder-workflow/README.md

 ## How to Build Caddy Myself Using This?

-Just fork the repo, go to GitHub Actions page, enable actions and just dispatch the workflow.
+If you want a custom build of Caddy with a plugin you want, you can just create an issue about it and I will build it.
+But if you'd like to have your own builds, just fork the repo, go to GitHub Actions page, enable actions and just dispatch the workflow.

 > [!WARNING]
 >